wjjdavidwen1223-source/recruiting-decision-system/README.md

 # AI Resume Scoring System

 ## Overview
 This project is a Python-based system that analyzes candidate resumes and evaluates their fit for a given job using structured scoring logic.

-It simulates a simplified recruiting evaluation process by transforming unstructured candidate information into a standardized, data-driven scoring framework.
+It simulates a simplified recruiting evaluation workflow by transforming candidate information into a standardized, data-driven scoring framework to support consistent decision-making.

 ---

 ## Features
 - Processes and structures candidate data using pandas
-- Matches candidate skills against job requirements
+- Matches candidate skills against defined job requirements
-- Calculates a score based on skill match and experience
+- Calculates a score based on skill alignment and experience
 - Ranks candidates from strongest to weakest fit
-- Outputs a clear, comparable evaluation across multiple candidates
+- Produces a clear and comparable evaluation output across multiple candidates

 ---